h-romanw/yetanotherbudget/README.md

 **Solution** Specify an unused port for Streamlit- I usually go with `streamlit run app.py --server-port=8502` if port 5000 or 8501 (Streamlit default) aren't available.

 ## App features
+If you encounter any errors with the app's intended behaviour, the first action to take is using the Debug: Test Helper Functions section on each page.
+These should allow you to verify which part of the data pipeline is misbehaving.